Home » Practical Information » Preparations for Moving to Indonesia » Legal Matters in Indonesia

 Retirement in Indonesia

 The warm climes of Indonesia have attracted the attention of retirees from colder climes.
-While many come for a one-month stay on a tourist visa, there is now a way to stay longer, on a retirement visa.
 Other important issues related to retirement are Purchasing Property, Indonesian income tax and Medical Care.

 The retirement visa allows you to live in Indonesia, make multiple trips out of Indonesia during the year, open a local bank account, and get a drivers license, etc. You can NOT do work of any kind in Indonesia on this visa, nor can you legally work remotely with a company in another country on this visa.